testmycode/tmc-intellij/README.md

 A new window for IntelliJ IDEA will open up and the Plugin will be active in that window so you can test out the TMC functions as you wish.

 ---

+## Deployment

+New releases may be uploaded to: https://plugins.jetbrains.com/plugin/8551

+---

 ##Credits
 This plugin was developed for RAGE team of the department of Computer Science in University of Helsinki during course Software Production Project, Summer 2016.